 When you’re evaluating different service providers, there are a few different factors to take into consideration.
 Service availability is the first one.
 The service provider needs to be in your area.
-Naturally, price is another very important one, and many times there are hidden fees to assess.
+Naturally, price is another very important one, and many times there are additional fees to assess.
 An activation fee often comes with new service.
 And a third often over-looked factor is the contract length.
 Is it a year contract?
 A two year contract?
-Make sure you know what you’re getting yourself into.
+Make sure you know what you’re committing to.

 All of these factors, and many more, will be assessed in the coming chapters.